 An easy walk along quiet country roads behind Kilmaurs.
-You will pass the Annick Water, walk alongside the Glazert Burn, and cross the local beauty spot known as the Watermeetings.
+You will pass the Annick Water, walk alongside the Glazert Burn, and cross the local beauty spot known as the Watermeetings: the point at which the two water courses meet.
 There are several lovely cottages (and mansions!) to admire, including those around the Chapeltoun Estate area.
 The route crosses the East Ayrshire / North Ayrshire boundary 4 times!

 Car park just off Fenwick Road, Kilmaurs (behind the Weston Tavern KA3 2RQ)